Which city is cheaper, Barcelona or Paris?

 Both Barcelona and Paris are popular destinations to visit in the spring with plenty of activities.
 The activities around the city and the natural beauty are the main draw to Paris this time of year.
 Also, many travelers come to Barcelona for the beaches, the activities around the city, and the natural beauty.

 Paris is cooler than Barcelona in the spring.
-The temperature in Paris is usually 11°C (52°F) in April, and Barcelona stays around 13°C (55°F).
+The daily temperature in Paris averages around 11°C (52°F) in April, and Barcelona fluctuates around 13°C (55°F).

 It's quite sunny in Barcelona.
 Paris usually receives less sunshine than Barcelona during spring.
 Paris gets 172 hours of sunny skies, while Barcelona receives 204 hours of full sun in the spring.